raseels-repos/golang-saas-starter-kit/README.md

 When getting started building SaaS, we believe that is important for both the frontend web experience and the backend business logic (business value) be developed in the same codebase - using the same language for the frontend and backend development in the same single repository.
 We believe this for two main reasons:
-1. Lower barrier for and accelerate onboarding of new engineers developing the SaaS by making it easy for them to load a complete mental model of the codebase.
+1. Keeps the product codebase simple and thus easy to load complete mental model.
 2. Minimize cross project/team coordination

 Once the SaaS product has gained market traction and the core set of functionality has been identified to achieve product-market fit, the functionality could be re-written with a language that would improve user experience or